mvarga1989/mvarga1989/README.md

 ## Professional Interests and Activities

-My professional interests lie in geospatial sciences and industry.
-I am searching for implementation of novel theoretical implementations and using them in original applications.
-Topic-wise I am focusing on engineering, satellite, physical, and geometric geodesy, which are fields that have an enormous potential for complementarity in a vast number of other disciplines and industries.
+My professional interests are in geospatial sciences and industry.
+I am aiming to learn about novel theoretical findings and use them in original research applications.
+Topic-wise I am focusing on engineering, satellite, physical, and geometric geodesy, which have an enormous potential for complementarity in other scientific disciplines and industries.
 Thus, I have been intensively working on interdisciplinary projects with academic and industry professionals from geophysics, geoinformatics, agriculture, robotics, civil engineering and architecture.

 My specific interests are in:
 - geodetic reference systems (terrestrial, celestial, height and time);